French Open: Aryna Sabalenka and Elena Rybakina cruise into Roland Garros quarter-finals

-World number four Elena Rybakina of Kazakhstan eased to a 6-4 6-3 victory over Ukraine's Elena Svitolina in their fourth-round meeting; follow updates from Roland Garros across Sky Sports' digital platforms
+World No 4 Elena Rybakina of Kazakhstan eased to a 6-4 6-3 victory over Ukraine's Elena Svitolina in their fourth-round meeting; follow updates from Roland Garros across Sky Sports' digital platforms

-World number two Aryna Sabalenka swept aside Emma Navarro in straight sets on Monday to reach the quarter-finals of the French Open and extend her unbeaten run in majors to 11 matches.
+World No 2 Aryna Sabalenka swept aside Emma Navarro in straight sets on Monday to reach the quarter-finals of the French Open and extend her unbeaten run in majors to 11 matches.

 The two-time reigning Australian Open champion completely overpowered Navarro with her thundering baseline game as she clinched an emphatic 6-2 6-3 victory over the American.